 The primary duty of the executor is to carry out the instructions in the will and manage the affairs and wishes of the deceased.
 When making a will, it's important to name someone to act as your executor.
 This individual will be in charge of your estate after your death and will be responsible for pooling your assets, paying debts and taxes, and distributing your assets according to the terms of your will.
 An executor is also known as a personal representative in some states.

-The reader should read our articles on wills and trusts for a background discussion of what a will is.
-An executor is the person or entity designated in a will to administer the deceased person's estate as indicated in the will.
+They are designated by the deceased person (the “testator”) in a will to administer that person's estate as indicated in the will.
 The executor's duties include settling the estate's debts, selling ownership of the estate if necessary, and distributing the assets to the heirs and beneficiaries in accordance with the will.
-The payment of professionals used to liquidate the estate can be deducted from the estate funds, so you will not pay out of pocket if you use these services.
+The executor can hire professionals at the expense of the estate to help with liquidating it.
+Courts allow reasonable compensation to the executor, usually a small percentage of the estate's assets.

-If you have a will, you have the ability to appoint an executor who will carry out the terms of that will and ensure that all of your other matters are resolved after your death.
-The executor can be almost anyone, but they are generally an attorney, accountant, or family member, with the only restriction being that they must be 18 years of age or older and have no prior felony convictions.
-However, the executor of the estate reserves the right to challenge the will if, for example, the executor can prove that a beneficiary obtained his estate through subterfuge, undue influence, or embezzlement.
+If there is more debt than assets in an estate, then state law determines how debts should be prioritized.
+If you have a will, you can appoint an executor who will carry out its terms and ensure that all other matters are resolved after your death.
+The executor can be almost anyone, but they are generally an attorney, accountant, or family member who is 18 years old or older and has no prior felony convictions.
+The executor also has the right to challenge a will if they can prove that a beneficiary obtained their inheritance through subterfuge, undue influence, or embezzlement.